-Ian Hatcher is a text / sound / code / performance artist based in New York.
+Ian Hatcher is a writer, vocalist, programmer, and performance artist based in New York.

 [ + ]

-His work focuses on algorithmic culture, language as data, and human/machine entanglement.
+His work focuses on technological power, liveness, and human/machine entanglement.

 He is the author of a poetry collection, Prosthesis; several records and chapbooks; and a conjoined artists' book and mobile app, Abra, co-created with Amaranth Borsuk and Kate Durbin.
 His sound poetry and in-character performances have been widely presented in North America and Europe.
 Other projects include Remote Viewer, a covert theatrical workshop co-directed with Tyler Coburn, and ongoing work as a member of the Chicago collective Lucky Pierre.